 The results of Teacher Keys and Leader Keys, and all records relating to the individual performance evaluations are confidential and not subject to public disclosure under the Georgia Open Records Act.
 The performance data must be reported to the Georgia Department of Education and may be released by the school to third parties if authorized by the individual teacher, assistant principal, or principal.
-State charter schools must report, in a manner to be determined by the Georgia Professional Standards Commission, the evaluation status to the Georgia Professional Standards Commission for any teacher, assistant principal or principal who receives an "Ineffective" or "Needs Development" rating.
-Any individual who receives a combination of "Ineffective" or "Needs Development" for any two years in a five-year certificate period will not receive a renewable certificate (but may receive a nonrenewable certificate) until he or she demonstrates that the performance deficiency has been satisfactorily addressed.
+State charter schools must report, in a manner to be determined by the Georgia Professional Standards Commission, the evaluation status to the Georgia Professional Standards Commission for any teacher, assistant principal or principal who receives an "Ineffective" or "Needs Development" for any two years in a five-year certificate period will not receive a renewable certificate (but may receive a nonrenewable certificate) until he or she demonstrates that the performance deficiency has been satisfactorily addressed.